-There are many components of a UV system listed below:
+There are many components of a UV system presented below:

 Main components of a UV system

-There are various UV disinfection systems on the market.
+There are many UV disinfection systems on the market.
 Whether for commercial, industrial, or domestic use, they are all made up of the same general components.
 These four components are:

 These elements are the basis of all UV systems, but there are other optional parts such as sensors, solenoid valves…